Follow the links below to learn more about organizations dedicated to exploring the intersection of arts & climate change.

 Eco Arts Foundation’s mission is to inspire ecological regeneration through the arts.
 By celebrating artists that are producing socially-responsible content, they aim to provoke audiences – policymakers, consumers, scientists, and the general public – to adopt lifestyles and policies that maintain a vibrant, thriving life on this planet.

 Everyday Climate Change

 Everyday Climate Change is an Instagram page made up of a diverse group of photographers from 6 continents, documenting climate change through photography.

 Extreme Ice Survey is a long-term photography program that integrates art and science to give a “visual voice” to the planet’s changing ecosystems.
 They believe that the creative integration of art and science can shape public perception and inspire action more effectively than either art or science can on their own.

-Fossil Free Culture NL
+Fossil Free Culture NL (The Netherlands)